ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### Balancing Changes to performance calculation

 On the performance points side, a change by [-Lawtron-](https://osu.ppy.sh/users/11475208) addresses the bonus applied to memorisation mods on shorter maps.
 The length of the map will no longer affect the base multiplier in the accuracy component of the performance points system.
 However, the cap for HDFL (Hidden + Flashlight) bonuses has been increased to 1.1x for qualifying plays.

 Previously, a map with just one object could receive the same bonus as a map with 1,000 objects when using HDFL, which led to disproportionate rewards for shorter, simpler maps.

+In addition to these changes, a harsher penalty has been applied to the Easy mod in order to further its impact on difficulty pp. Alongside statistical accuracy (explained below) maps played with Easy will reflect their difficulty reduction more significantly.

 ### Adjusted accuracy scaling